Code-Institute-Submissions/MaeveHughes-Maeves-Bags/README.md

 **Accessible to Admin users**

 * Add Product - This is where admin users can add new products to the website.
+Admin users have to fill out a form with the following details: name, sku, price, category, rating, description and also have the option to upload an image.
+If the admin user decides not to use an image it will use the default image.
+At the end of the form there is two buttons: one to add product and the other to cancel which will bring the user back to the admin page.

 * Edit Product - The page for admin users to edit or delete products.
+In order to access this page the admin user will have to open a particular product and select the buttons edit or delete.
+If the user decides to edit a product they have the option to edit the following details: name, sku, price, category, rating, description and image.
+If the user clicks on the delete button the product is automatically deleted.

 #### Pages provided by Django